Annapurna Circuit Trek

 Does Annapurna Circuit Trek worth it?

 Doing the Annapurna Circuit Trek is itself an achievement because of its high pass of 5416m.
-The most popular Annapurna Circuit Trek is a hundred percent worth it trek of the world, it offers the world’s most diverse landscape and local culture, straight standing view of high mountains, oligotrophic lakes, ancient monastery and villages and walls, world’s most popular pilgrimage destination for Hindu and Buddhist.
-It is also the chance to see closely the world’s seventh and tenth highest mountains of the world.Â
+The most popular Annapurna Circuit Trek is a hundred percent worth it trek of the world, it offers the world’s most diverse landscape and local culture, a straight standing view of high mountains, oligotrophic lakes, ancient monasteries and villages, and walls, the world’s most popular pilgrimage destination for Hindu and Buddhist.
+It is also a chance to see closely the world’s seventh and tenth highest mountains of the world.

 Is Annapurna Circuit Trek harder Than Everest Base Camp Trek